Vermilion River (Louisiana)

-The river is a "consequent stream" or a "tidal river", which means that the Vermilion was formed from the bottom up.
+The river is a "consequent stream" or a "tidal river," which means that the Vermilion was formed from the bottom up.
 The river was created by Vermilion Bay: tides and other natural actions in the bay slowly eroded the marshes and other features of the landscape as the river crept northward.
-This process brought the channel that would one day become the Vermilion River as far north as Lafayette, Louisiana.
-Much later a distributary of Bayou Teche made its way south and eventually linked up with the consequent stream, forming a true north-south flowing river.
-During times of heavy-rain events, parts of the Vermilion will experience negative discharge, reversing direction and flowing north.
-At the Surrey Street stream gauge in Lafayette, Louisiana, maximum historic positive discharge was 6,280 ft³/s on July 17, 1989.
-Maximum negative discharge, -11,300 ft³/s, occurred on August 13, 2016 during the 2016 Louisiana floods.
+The process brought the channel that would one day become the Vermilion River as far north as Lafayette, Louisiana.
+Much later, a distributary of Bayou Teche made its way south and eventually linked up with the consequent stream, forming a true north-south flowing river.

+During times of heavy rain, parts of the Vermilion experience negative discharge, reverse direction, and flow north.
+At the Surrey Street stream gauge in Lafayette, Louisiana, the maximum historic positive discharge was 6,280 ft³/s on July 17, 1989.
+The maximum negative discharge, -11,300 ft³/s, occurred on August 13, 2016 during the 2016 Louisiana floods.
 The reverse-flow phenomenon occurs because the watershed areas in the city of Lafayette are highly developed.
-Rainfall runoff from this urban area enters the Vermilion River with larger volumes and at a faster rate than runoff upstream.
-This raises the water level in the Vermilion River along the southern areas of Lafayette.
-This rise in water levels sometimes exceeds the water level in reaches upstream of Lafayette, thus causing the reverse-flow effect.
+Rainfall runoff from the urban area enters the Vermilion River with larger volumes and at a faster rate than runoff upstream.
+That raises the water level in the Vermilion River along the southern areas of Lafayette.
+The rise in water levels sometimes exceeds the water level in reaches upstream of Lafayette, thus causing the reverse-flow effect.
 Also, when water levels in the Vermilion River exceed certain stages, water begins to enter the Bayou Tortue Swamp Area.
-This swamp has a great capacity to hold water, which also contributes to the reverse flow effect.
+The swamp has a great capacity to hold water, which also contributes to the reverse flow effect.
 The water from the Vermilion River enters Bayou Tortue Swamp through two coulees.
 Coulee Crow and Bayou Tortue are located upstream of the Surrey Street bridge on the Vermilion River.

-In its early stage of development, the only point in the city where water transportation could be secured was at the site of the Pinhook Bridge.
-Consequently, property owners and businesses located there.
+In its early stage of development, the only point in the city that water transportation could be secured was at the site of the Pinhook Bridge.
+Consequently, property owners and businesses were located there.
 In later years, steamboats ran on the bayou.
 However, low water levels and submerged logs hampered their ability to travel.

 The importance of the Vermilion as a means of transportation and commerce declined with the introduction of the railroad and the paving in 1936 of all highways leading into Lafayette.
 The Army Corps of Engineers also had a significant impact on Bayou Vermilion.
 Their dredging, completed in 1944, gave the bayou a depth of 9 ft and a bottom width of 100 ft.
 Water from the Vermilion River is used primarily for rice irrigation and for the dilution of municipal and industrial chemicals and sewage.

 A pumping station operated by the Teche-Vermilion Freshwater District was built on the Atchafalaya River West Protection Levee near Krotz Springs with the capacity to pump up to 1040 cuft of fresh water per second into Bayou Courtableu and eventually into the Vermilion River.
 The Teche-Vermilion Freshwater Project began in 1976 and was completed in 1982.